Central Limit Theory for Combined Cross-Section and Time Series with an Application to Aggregate Productivity Shocks: Introduction

 \section{Introduction}

 There is a long tradition in empirical economics of relying on information from a variety of data sources to estimate model parameters.
 In this paper we focus on a situation where cross-sectional and time-series data are combined.
 This may be done for a variety of reasons.
 Some parameters may not be identified in the cross section or time series alone.
-Alternatively, parameters estimated from one data source may be used as a first-step inputs in the estimation of a second set of parameters based on a different data source.
+Alternatively, parameters estimated from one data source may be used as first-step inputs in the estimation of a second set of parameters based on a different data source.
 This may be done to reduce the dimension of the parameter space or more generally for computational reasons.

 Data combination generates theoretical challenges, even when only cross-sectional data sets or time-series data sets are combined.
 See Ridder and Moffitt (2007) for example.
 We focus on dependence between cross-sectional and time-series data produced by common aggregate factors.
 Andrews (2005) demonstrates that even randomly sampled cross-sections lead to independently distributed samples only conditionally on common factors, since the factors introduce a possible correlation.
 This correlation extends inevitably to a time series sample that depends on the same underlying factors.

-The first contribution of this paper is to develop a central limit theory that explicitly accounts for the dependence between the cross-sectional and time-series data by using the notion of stable convergence.
-The second contribution is to use the corresponding central limit theorem to derive the asymptotic distribution of parameter estimators obtained from combining the two data sources.
+Andrews (2005) only considers cross-sections and panels with fixed $T$ with sufficient regularity conditions for consistent estimation.
+Our work in this and in our companion papers Hahn, Kuersteiner and Mazzocco (2020, 2021) extends the analysis in Andrews (2005) to situations where consistent estimation is only possible by utilizing an additional time series data set.
+Examples in our companion papers draw on literatures for the structural estimation of rational expectations models as well as the program evaluation literature.
+Examples for the former include cross-sectional studies of the consumption based asset pricing model in Runkle (1991), Shea (1995) and Vissing-Jorgensen (2002) and a recent example of the latter is Rosenzweig and Udry (2019).